Complete Guide of Car Suspension System

 Can You Drive With a Bad Suspension?

-If you know how does the suspension system work, then you know the answer is NO!
+If you know how the suspension system works, then you know the answer is NO!
 It is dangerous to drive a vehicle with a damaged or collapsed suspension system.
-It causes a clunking or rattling noise from steering, sagging noise from the suspension, and affects the aligning parts.
+It causes a clunking or rattling noise from the steering, a sagging noise from the suspension, and affects the alignment parts.
 The ride will become rough and unpleasant since the vehicle becomes difficult to control when there’s an emergency.

-This causes struts to wear out, leading to longer stopping.
-The car’s weight may shift unnecessarily and unexpectedly during braking affecting one’s ability to stay in control when driving.
-It eventually causes a break in the wheel or a flat tire which can lead to an accident.
+This causes struts to wear out, leading to longer stopping distances.
+The car’s weight may shift unnecessarily and unexpectedly during braking, affecting one’s ability to stay in control when driving.
+It eventually causes a break in the wheel or a flat tire, which can lead to an accident.

 How Long Will It Take to Change a Suspension System?

-Replacement of suspension varies from one mechanic to the other.
-It depends mainly on the knowledge, level of expertise, and also understanding of that part of the vehicle.
+Suspension replacement varies from one mechanic to another.
+It depends mainly on the knowledge, level of expertise, and understanding of that part of the vehicle.
 Getting an experienced mechanic is crucial due to the system’s complexity.
 However, replacing a single set of suspension systems takes about 3-4hours.
-But have in mind that repair varies depending on where you are the mechanic and the type of suspension system.
+But have in mind that repair varies depending on where you are, the mechanic, and the type of suspension system.

 How Much Does a Suspension Inspection Cost?